DeusExHackina/BL3SaveFiles/README.md

 200.sav - 19 Aug 2024 - WHAT'S IN THIS:

 1. Modded Moze character.
-EXTRA skill points, if you level up or respect, any unspent EXTRA points will be lost on save-exit.
+EXTRA skill points, if you level up or respec, any unspent EXTRA points will be lost on save-exit.
 You won't go lower than the max you're supposed to have, but only reloading the save (or using a cheat) will get you EXTRA skill points.
 You start on Sanctuary but before doing anything else.

 2. A bunch of modded gear.
 Some of it is DLC dependent, some is DLC dependant so sorry if you don't have the DLC. :( It's honestly worth it, it'll be on sale soon. :) Other than the exception below, don't sell this gear.
 It's worth more than the max money you can have and you'll have $0 and no gear. :P